theVolary/feather/docs/applications.md

-# jojojs Application Documentation #
+# feather Application Documentation #

 ## Creating a New Application ##
-Currently, all applications must reside as a subfolder of the jojojs framework itself.
+Currently, all applications must reside as a subfolder of the feather framework itself.
 Here, then, are the steps to create a new application called "example".

-1. Create a new folder inside of jojojs called example
+1. Create a new folder inside of feather called example
-2. Create a symbolic link called _jojolib_ inside of this folder that links to the jojojs's _lib_ folder. `ln -s ../lib jojolib`
+2. Create a symbolic link called _featherlib_ inside of this folder that links to the feather's _lib_ folder. `ln -s ../lib featherlib`
 3. Create the following folders inside of _example_.
     *  lib
     *  public